 It is to be noted that there has been a significant decline in cotton prices in the international market.
-During the first nine months of FY2020, according to World Bank Commodities Price Data, average price of cotton declined by (-) 14.5 per cent compared the corresponding period of previous year.
-If this proxy price data is applied over import payments for cotton for the similar periods, Bangladesh's import of cotton during the mentioned period increased by 15.1 per cent in volume terms (kg).
-This implies the following four possibilities: (i) the drastic fall in export earnings for RMG is cost-induced and not so much volume induced, with consequent implications for profitability; (ii) Bangladesh's RMG export-oriented industries have radically shifted to use of Bangladesh-made yarn or cloth in FY2020; (iii) there has been a buoyant rise of demand for cotton in Bangladesh for domestic use; and (iv) there is a rise in illicit financial outflow against import of cotton (over pricing).
+During the first nine months of FY2019-20, according to World Bank Commodities Price Data, average price of cotton declined by (-) 14.5 per cent compared to the corresponding period of previous year.
+If this proxy price data is applied over import payments for cotton of the similar periods, Bangladesh's import of cotton during the mentioned period increased by 15.1 per cent in volume terms (kg).
+This implies the following four possibilities: (i) the drastic fall in export earnings for RMG is cost-induced and not so much volume-induced, with consequent implications for profitability; (ii) Bangladesh's RMG export-oriented industries have radically shifted to use of Bangladesh-made yarn or cloth in FY2019-20; (iii) there has been a buoyant rise of demand for domestic use of cotton in Bangladesh; and (iv) there is a rise in illicit financial outflow against import of cotton (over pricing).
 This issue may be further reviewed and investigated by the concerned policymakers who should act accordingly.

-Growth of import payments of capital goods came down to a negative (-) 16.3 per cent in July-March, FY2020as against a positive 3.3 per cent for the corresponding period in FY2019, indicating a significant fall.
-Import of capital goods thus had a falling share of 21.5 per cent in import payments for the period of July-March, FY2020 (24.4 per cent for the same period in FY2019).
-Import payments for capital machineries have decreased by (-) 30.6 per cent for the period under consideration, in contrast to the growth of 4.2 per cent in FY2019.
+Growth of import payments of capital goods came down to a negative (-) 16.3 per cent in July-March, FY2019-20 as against a positive 3.3 per cent for the corresponding period in FY2018-19, indicating a significant fall.
+Import of capital goods thus had a falling share of 21.5 per cent in import payments for the period of July-March, FY2019-20 (24.4 per cent for the same period in FY2018-19).
+Import payments for capital machineries have decreased by (-) 30.6 per cent for the period under consideration, in contrast to the growth of 4.2 per cent in FY2018-19.
 This is perhaps indicative of the poor investment scenario prevailing in Bangladesh.
-However, COVID-19 induced disruptions in the import sources of Bangladesh could also be a possible reason.
+However, the pandemic-induced disruptions in the import sources of Bangladesh could also be a possible reason.
 Further investigation using more disaggregated data, which is currently not available, will be required to this end since this has important implications for growth and investment.

 During the almost two-month long 'holiday' imports have most likely slumped significantly.
 Hence, although the 'holiday' came to an end on 30 May 2020, to what extent imports will pick up remains to be seen.
-If further holidays or more stringent measures are required in future, it will be almost impossible for import related activities to bounce back anytime soon.
+If further holidays or more stringent measures are required in future, it will be almost impossible for import-related activities to bounce back anytime soon.